Pet microchip scanners

 Who will be able to use the Peeva scanner device?

 Anyone in a profession that involves working with other people's pets; veterinarians, animal shelters, animal control, pet groomers, and doggie daycare centers will all be able to use Peeva to scan any dog or cat microchipped in the U.S., Canada, and the European Union.
 There will be different log in privileges depending on user type.
-Veterinarians will have access to the full suite of Peeva services- most specifically the EMR component- whereas shelters, groomers, and daycare centers will have limited access to current vaccinations and rightful owner contact information.
+Veterinarians will have access to the full suite of Peeva services- most specifically the Fetch component- whereas shelters, groomers, and daycare centers will have limited access to current vaccinations and rightful owner contact information.
 This relies less on phone calls and faxing, and pet owners will be instantly notified via text, email, and/or Peeva app whenever their pet's microchip is scanned.

 The device is not for consumer use.
 Instead, consumers will pay to register their pet's microchip with Peeva for a one-time minimal fee, for the lifetime of their pet.
 We envision that pet owners will have the option to register their pet's microchip at national pet retailers, or by visiting Peeva's registration page directly, or it can be handled by veterinarians, breeders, and shelters within the Peeva network that implant any brand of microchip.